-Techniques Experimental investigation Investigation Supervised assessment Mode written, spoken/signed, practical^ or multimodal written, spoken/signed, practical^ or multimodal written or practical^ Examples Examples may include: practical^ demonstration model building science journal (record of investigation) involving setting up making an observation gathering and organising data which may include labelled drawings and/or photographs Examples may include: report populated graphic organiser science journal including annotated diagrams, drawings, or photographs presentation, e.g. interview.
-Examples may include: multiple-choice items short response items single word or sentence response short paragraph response extended response items explanation practical exercise and/or calculation completion, construction, use, interpretation, or analysis of primary or conserved to graphs tables or Conditions Suggested times diagrams.
-Conditions suggested time: may be completed over multiple lessons or broken into components.
-Suggested length: written responses 100-200 words spoken/signed responses up to 1 minute practical as negotiated. suggested time: may be completed over multiple lessons or broken into components.
-Suggested length: written responses 100-200 words spoken/signed responses up to 1 minute practical as negotiated. may be completed over multiple lessons or broken into components up to 40 minutes, plus 10 minutes perusal and/or planning time.
-Suggested length: up to 200 words short responses up to 25 words extended responses 25-50 words. practical as negotiated.
-Responses can be recorded or live and may be presented digitally.
+Techniques Experimental investigation Investigation Supervised assessment Examples Examples may include: • scientific report • article for science journal • record of investigations, including set-up • poster to represent experiment • practical demonstration • scientific phenomena modelling.
+Examples may include: report news article populated graphic organiser debate persuasive speech presentation, e.g. narrated slideshow.
+Examples may include: • multiple choice items • short response items - single word or sentence response - short paragraph/s response (standalone or linked to stimulus) • extended response items - explanation - practical exercise and/or calculation including response to stimulus - completion, construction, use, interpretation, or analysis of primary or secondary data, graphs, tables or diagrams.
+Conditions Suggested time: may be completed over multiple lessons or broken into components.
+Suggested length: written responses 200-400 words spoken/signed 1-2 minutes practical as negotiated.
+Suggested time: may be completed over multiple lessons or broken into components.
+Suggested length: written responses 200-400 words spoken/signed responses 1-2 minutes practical as negotiated.
+Suggested time: may be completed over multiple lessons or broken into components up to 60 minutes, plus 10 minutes perusal and/or planning time.
+Suggested length: up to 300 words short response 25-50 words extended response 50-100 words. practical as negotiated.
+Other: Responses can be recorded or live and may be Questions or instructions can be read to studen